Selly Park: History

 Initially Selly Park was developed on the parkland around Selly Hall, whilst the land to the west of the Pershore Road (A441) was laid out for development in the mid nineteenth century with spacious plots and tree-lined streets, and where development is still restricted by covenant.
 On the other side of the Pershore Road, between it and Cannon Hill Park are several streets of superior c19 terraced housing, built by Grants, the principal local builder.
 One or two of the larger houses have been converted into offices and two small hotels.

 Governance

-The suburb is in the Birmingham City Council ward of Bournbrook and Selly Park.
+The suburb is in the Birmingham City Council ward of Bournbrook and Selly Park, and is represented by two Green Party councillors, Jane Baston and Corinne Fowler.
 Prior to 2018, it was part of the Selly Oak council ward, along with the districts of Bournbrook, Selly Oak, Ten Acres and a small part of Stirchley.
 It also comes under the Selly Oak local council constituency, which is managed by its own district committee, and comprises both the Selly Oak ward as well as the wards of Billesley, Bournville and Brandwood.